 - 1.1 Financial regulations provide the framework for managing the authority's financial affairs.
 This framework requires all Officers to carry out their responsibilities in an open and consistent manner.
 They have been designed to promote and maintain the high standards expected of the public sector in dealing with the Council's finances: - a) placing clear authority and accountability with Officers appointed to manage resources; - b) establishing key principles and processes, supported by detailed operating arrangements, that must be approved by the Borough Treasurer; - c) providing for a continuous internal audit to provide assurance to the Members and senior management of the Council on the compliance with the approved procedures and standards. - 1.3 In accordance with their relevant codes of conduct, Members and Officers have a general responsibility for taking reasonable actions to provide for the security of the assets under their control, and for ensuring that the use of Council resources is lawful, is properly authorised and provides value for money. - 1.4 The Borough Treasurer is responsible for reporting, where appropriate, breaches of the financial regulations to the Chief Executive, Monitoring Officer, Council and/or to the Executive Members. - 1.5 Directors are responsible for ensuring that all staff in their departments are aware of the existence and content of the authority's financial regulations and other internal regulatory documents and that they comply with them. - 1.6 The Borough Treasurer is responsible for issuing advice and guidance to underpin the financial regulations that Members, Officers and others acting on behalf of the authority are required to follow.
-Any Officer requiring advice or assistance in interpreting, or operating, these regulations should contact their Departmental Accountant in the first instance.
-In their absence other staff within Corporate Services Finance are available to assist. - 1.7 Delegations of a Director's responsibilities set out in the Financial Regulations and Financial Procedures should be set out in the Departmental Scheme of Delegation.
+Any Officer requiring advice or assistance in interpreting, or operating, these regulations should contact their Departmental Finance Manager or Accountant in the first instance.
+In their absence then staff within Corporate Services Finance are available to assist. - 1.7 Directors should maintain a written record where the discharge of their responsibilities set out in the Financial Regulations and Financial Procedures have been delegated.
 Where such responsibilities have been delegated or devolved to another responsible officer, references to the Director in the regulations should be read as referring to them. - 1.8 These Regulations shall not apply in the following circumstances: - a) Where the Council has agreed that separate constitutional arrangements, incorporating different Financial Regulations, shall apply; - b) Where the Council undertakes work as Agent for another public body, under an agreement which requires compliance with different procedures.

-- 1.9 These Regulations, as supplemented by the Scheme for Financing Schools (which sets out the roles of Head Teachers), shall apply to schools.

-- 1.10 There are five topic areas covered by the financial regulations as follows:
+- 1.9 There are five topic areas covered by the financial regulations as follows:

 - Financial Management

 - Financial Planning

 - Risk Management and Control of Resources

 - Systems and Procedures

 - External Arrangements.

-- 1.11 The authority's detailed financial procedures, setting out how the regulations will be implemented, are contained in Appendices A to E attached to the financial regulations.
+- 1.10 The authority's detailed financial procedures, setting out how the regulations will be implemented, are contained in Appendix A to D attached to the financial regulations.
 These are set out in a consistent form identifying for each of the topic areas the following information:

 - Why is this important?

 - Key Controls

 - Responsibilities of the Borough Treasurer

 - Responsibilities of Directors.

-- 1.12 Various terms are used in these Regulations and Procedures and these are defined as follows:
+- 1.11 Various terms are used in these Regulations and Procedures and these are defined as follows: